-The glycemic index (GI) is a way to measure the impact specific types of food have on blood sugar.
 GI values range from zero to one hundred.
-Food with a high GI value will make blood sugar levels rise (and fall) quickly, food with a low GI value will have a more slow and steady effect.
+The glycemic index was designed to measure how equal amounts of carbohydrates raise blood sugar compared to pure glucose – which is a 100 on the GI scale.
+Food with a high GI value will make blood sugar levels rise (and fall) quickly, while food with a low GI value has a slow and steady effect on blood sugar.

 The Best Low Glycemic Index Foods

 Below is a list of foods and their GI value, as well as their glycemic load value, which is something we’ll cover shortly.

 |Food||Glycemic Index (glucose = 100)||Total Serving Size (grams)||Carbs Per Serving (grams)||Glycemic Load Per Serving|

 |Plain Popcorn, Cooked||55||20||10||6|